National Partners

 The Make Music Alliance thanks this year’s U.S. partners!

-In 2023, D’Addario continues to play a large role in Make Music Day, providing free guitar strings for the nationwide String Together initiative, taking place in 22 music stores across 14 states.
+This year, Elixir Strings is joining as a Make Music Day partner, providing free guitar strings for the String Together initiative, taking place in dozens of music stores across the US and in Europe.

 Harman

-Harman has been a crucial supporter of Make Music Day for the last eight years, part of their unwavering commitment to music and music education.
+Harman has been a crucial supporter of Make Music Day for the last nine years, part of their unwavering commitment to music and music education.

-In 2023, Harman is sponsoring the relaunched Make Music Detroit, presenting an interactive “Street Studio” with The Beatbox House at the JBL Soho store in New York, and getting their employees involved in Make Music Day in their offices around the word.
+In 2023, Harman sponsored the relaunched Make Music Detroit, presenting an interactive “Street Studio” with The Beatbox House at the JBL Soho store in New York, and getting their employees involved in Make Music Day in their offices around the word.

 Hohner